IdentityPython/pyMDOC-CBOR/README.md

-# pyMDL-MDOC
+# pyMDOC-CBOR

-Python reader/writer for Mobile Driving License and eIDAS MDOC and MSO.
+Python parser and writer for eIDAS MDOC CBOR.

 > This project is an experimental proposal born for educational purposes.
 Please do not consider it as usable before the release 0.6.0.